Charbel199/beanbrain/README.md

 # BeanBrain

-Beancount was able to scratch my brain in a really nice way and with fava for the frontend, I believe that this is the main thing I need to track all my finances.

-Unfortunately, a couple of features were missing and I needed to self-host it in order to reach it from anywnere.

-Thus beanbrain was born, automation + self-hosting
+[Beancount](https://github.com/beancount/beancount) is great, but I kept running into these issues:
+- I couldn't add transactions while driving (safely without typing).
+- I couldn't access my finances and add entries from anywhere.
+- I kept forgetting to log my spotify and google recurring payments.

+Thus, I present **BeanBrain**, a self-hosted automation layer for Beancount that adds recurring transactions, LLM-powered entry creation, and backups, so you can manage your finances better (with Fava) from anywhere.

 ## Features

-## Features

-- **Recurring Transactions**
-  Automatically create transactions on daily, weekly, monthly, or yearly schedules using flexible cron expressions.
+- **Recurring Transactions**: Automatically create transactions on daily, weekly, monthly, or yearly schedules using flexible cron expressions.

-- **REST API**
-  Clean and well-documented endpoints for easy extensibility based on what is needed.

-- **Fava Frontend**
+- **LLM-Powered Entry Creation**: Just describe a transaction in plain language and a language model will infer accounts, amounts, and generate a proper Beancount entry.

-  We love [Fava](https://beancount.github.io/fava/), an open-source web interface for browsing and analyzing your Beancount ledger.
+- **Fava Frontend**: We love [Fava](https://beancount.github.io/fava/), an open-source web interface for browsing and analyzing your Beancount ledger.

-- **Easy Deployment**
-  Fully Docker-ready with Compose support, self-hosting is quick and simple.
+- **Easy Deployment**: Fully Docker-ready with Compose support, self-hosting is quick and simple.

-- **Optional Backups**
-  Easily enable automatic backups of your Beancount file to Google Drive for peace of mind.
+- **Optional Backups**: Easily enable automatic backups of your Beancount file to Google Drive for peace of mind.